Clearing up Confusion About Disregarded Entities

 Actually, the way the IRS describes this entity is that the business is separate from its owner, but it elects to be disregarded as separate from the business owner for federal tax purposes.
 That is, it's an entity that doesn't want to be a separate entity from the business owner.
 If this sounds like a double negative, it is.

 There are two pieces to the disregarded entity puzzle, both of which must be present for the business to be a disregarded entity:

 - The business type is separate from the individual for liability purposes, and

 - The business is taxed through the individual's personal tax return, based on its net income on Schedule C.

-So, the disregarded entity question is all about taxes - how a business files its business tax return.
+So, the disregarded entity question is all about taxes, and how a business files its business tax return.

 The Only Disregarded Entity: A Single-Member LLC

 An LLC can elect to be treated as a corporation for income tax purposes.
 If your SMLLC has elected to be taxed as a corporation or S corporation, it is not considered a disregarded entity for income tax purposes.
-To make this election, the SMLLC must file Form 8832 - Entity Classification Election (PDF).
-Read more about filing an entity election for an LLC.
+To make this election when electing for an LLC, the SMLLC must file Form 8832, Entity Classification Election.

 Are These Other Business Types Disregarded Entities?